Home

 Remember, in order to be considered a disorder, OCD-like symptoms have to create severe distress and disruption in a person's life.

-To warrant a diagnosis of Obsessive-Compulsive Disorder, the following criteria must be met, according to the Diagnostic and Statistical Manual of Mental Disorders, fourth edition (DSM-IV):
+To warrant a diagnosis of Obsessive-Compulsive Disorder, the following criteria must be met, according to the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5):

-• Either obsessions or compulsions must be present
+A. Either obsessions, compulsions, or both must be present

-Recurrent and persistent thoughts, impulses, or images that are experienced at some time during the disturbance as intrusive and inappropriate and that cause marked anxiety or distress
+• Recurrent and persistent thoughts, urges, or images that are experienced at some time during the disturbance, as intrusive and inappropriate and that cause marked anxiety or distress

-The person attempts to ignore or suppress such thoughts, impulses, or images, or to neutralize them with some thought or action
+• The individual attempts to ignore or suppress such thoughts, impulses, or images, or to neutralize them with some other thought or action (i.e., by performing a compulsion)

 Compulsions are defined as follows:

-Repetitive behaviors (e.g., hand washing, ordering, checking) or mental acts (e.g., praying, counting, repeating words silently) that the person feels driven to perform in response to an obsession, or according to rules that must be applied rigidly
+• Repetitive behaviors (e.g., hand washing, ordering, checking) or mental acts (e.g., praying, counting, repeating words silently) that the individual feels driven to perform in response to an obsession, or according to rules that must be applied rigidly

-The behaviors or mental acts are aimed at preventing or reducing distress or preventing some dreaded event or situation but are not connected in a realistic way with what they are designed to neutralize or prevent or are or are clearly excessive
+• The behaviors or mental acts are aimed at preventing or reducing anxiety or distress or preventing some dreaded event or situation; however, these behaviors or mental acts are not connected in a realistic way with what they are designed to neutralize or prevent, or are or are clearly excessive

 Return to Anxiety Disorders from Obsessive-Compulsive Disorder